Tags

 Yet on 5-10-15 Hours she once again becomes a follower, albeit only for this one record, and not because of anything she herself chose to do.

-Instead it was Atlantic Records who had this great song by Rudolph Toombs called 5-10-15 Minutes… “of your love”, as the tagline went, which showed a very horny Ruth Brown desperate to have her man alone for a quickie in the broom closet or under the apple tree or wherever they could get each other off.
+Instead it was Atlantic Records who was responsible for that demotion in Brown’s status as they decided to alter Rudolph Toombs’ composition to jump on a recent bandwagon.
+The song was initially called 5-10-15 Minutes… “of your love”, as the tagline went, which showed a very horny Ruth Brown desperate to have her man alone for a quickie in the broom closet or under the apple tree or wherever they could get each other off.
 It was racy, yet true to life, presenting a perfectly believable situation that any woman could relate to – and any man could fantasize about.

-But because The Dominoes scored big last spring by boasting about Lovin’ Dan, the Sixty Minute Man, who kept his girl rockin’ and rollin’ for a full hour in bed, Atlantic took Toombs’ recently submitted composition and changed the title, the lyrics – and frankly the entire meaning – of the song to not seem paltry by comparison.
+But because The Dominoes scored big last spring by boasting about Lovin’ Dan, the Sixty Minute Man, who kept his girl rockin’ and rollin’ for a full hour in bed, Atlantic took Toombs’ recently submitted composition and changed the title, the lyrics – and frankly the entire meaning – of the song so as not to seem paltry by comparison.

 Everything else about it, the terrific arrangement and expert playing by the band, the sassy delivery of Brown and the remaining lyrics which painted the same picture of yearning desire as the original did, stayed the same.